alexch/rerun/README.md

 * Allow arbitrary sets of directories and file types, possibly with "include" and "exclude" sets
 * ".rerun" file to specify options per project or in $HOME.
 * Test on Linux.
-* Merge with Kicker (using it as a library and writing a Rerun recipe) or Watchr
+* Merge with Kicker or Watchr or Guard -- maybe by using it as a library and writing a Rerun recipe
 * On OS X, use a C library using growl's developer API <http://growl.info/developer/>
 * "Failed" icon
 * Get Rails icon working